puf/puf.io/notes/socials/2025-06-28 El Techo is now Cubita.md

 ![El techo](https://i.imgur.com/Qo7ACiZ.png)

-Having a drink and/or bite on the rooftop of El Techo has long been a staple of many a must-do-in-sf list.
+Having a drink and/or bite on the rooftop of [El Techo][eltecho] has long been a staple of many a must-do-in-sf list.
 The Mission District rooftop was a great way to combine scenic views of the San Francisco skyline with some hipster staring/sharing, and good drinks.

 Well... not anymore!
-El Techo closed in May and was transformed into a new rooftop spot: Cubita.
+[El Techo closed][eltecho-closed] in May and was transformed into a new rooftop spot: Cubita.

 ![Cubita mural](https://i.imgur.com/c9p5rcF.png)